Analytics (ANLY)

 ANLY 4321.
 Predictive Analytics.

-This course covers the use of predictive analytics methods such as advanced regression and classification to solve business problems.
-Particular topics include feature selection and shrinkage methods such as ridge and lasso regression; deep neural network learning; ensemble methods based on bagging (e.g., random forests) and boosting.
-Bias-variance trade-off and model complexity will be emphasized.
+This course covers the use of statistical learning methods, specifically focusing on regression and classification to solve business problems.
+Students explore feature selection and shrinkage techniques, including ridge and lasso regression.
+The curriculum also examines deep neural network learning, ensemble methods like bagging and boosting, and foundational concepts such as entropy.
+Throughout the course, the bias-variance trade-off is emphasized.
+By learning these sophisticated tools, students develop the ability to build predictive models that enhance strategic decision-making within organizational environments.
 Prerequisite: ANLY 3339 with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter